Willis F. Denny

-Willis F. Denny (1874-1905) was an architect active in Atlanta, Georgia around the turn of the twentieth century.
-He was the architect of Rhodes Hall (1903) and the Kriegshaber House (1900, now Wrecking Ball Brewpub), both listed on the National Register, as well as the demolished Piedmont Hotel (1903).
+Willis F. Denny (1874–1905) was an architect active in Atlanta, Georgia around the turn of the twentieth century.
+He was the architect of Rhodes Hall (1903) and the Kriegshaber House (1900, now Wrecking Bar Brewpub), both listed on the National Register, as well as the demolished Piedmont Hotel (1903).

 His father-in-law was Major Asbury Fletcher Moreland, who lived on what is now Moreland Avenue and after whom the avenue was named.

 A number of his works are listed on the National Register of Historic Places.

 Works include (with variations in attribution):